DarrenKwonDev/DarrenKwonDev/README.md

 I'm a self-taught programmer with two entrepreneurship experiences.
 Study and develop to make a business impact.
-you can check my resume [here (kor) ](https://github.com/DarrenKwonDev/resume/blob/master/%EA%B6%8C%EC%88%98%ED%9B%88.korean.resume.pdf)
+Interested in programming in the field of games and trading. you can check my resume [here (kor) ](https://github.com/DarrenKwonDev/resume/blob/master/%EA%B6%8C%EC%88%98%ED%9B%88.korean.resume.pdf)

 ## Work Experiences